Methods & Materials

 Watercolor is an incredible medium.
 I respond to its spontaneity, transparency, and all manner of organic destiny.
 I use a variety of techniques and most often choose to work wet into wet for prolonged periods in order to maintain a soft edge dominance.
 The untouched paper serves as “white” and must be reserved to reveal the full range of value from dark to light.
 I most often use Da Vinci artists’ watercolor.
 Big tubes of paint help lead to rich juicy paintings.
 I use 100% cotton rag acid free papers in Hot, Cold, and Soft Press textures by Fabriano, Lana, and Waterford.

-With oil paint a complete range of opacity is possible, as is the delicious buttery brushstroke.
+Oil paint offers a complete range of opacity is possible, as is the delicious buttery brushstroke.
 I use a variety of artist grade paint brands, brushes, knives, and painting substrates.
 Currently my preferred support is a double oil primed Belgian linen mounted to hardboard.
 For a very smooth surface I use Ampersand Museum Series Gessoboard.

-Regarding the popular question, “Do you paint on location, from life, from photos, from sketches, or from your imagination?”
+Regarding the ever-popular question, “Do you paint from photos, on location from life, from sketches, or from your imagination?”

-I love painting en plein air.
+I do love painting out of doors on location, aka “en plein air”.
 Nature is the greatest teacher of all.
-Many of my smaller pieces are done on location.
+Many of my smaller pieces are done, or at least started, on location.
 For larger work I prefer to sketch on site and gather a few photos for reference back in the studio.
+The important thing is to find your inspiration and have something compelling to say about it, in paint.
+During the heart of Vermont’s winter, you bet I can find ample inspiration from a photo I took, inside the comfort of my warm studio.

 The process of making art is a swashbuckling adventure of surprise, evolution, and discovery.
 One thing ALWAYS leads to another.
 I enthusiastically seek and inevitably stumble upon new methods, techniques, ideas, and processes.
 I combine, modify, and play.
 I fail and succeed in equal measure.
 Failure, by the way is part of an artist’s job description.
 Embrace it in the name of progress and improvement!